EmirDuha/Minesweeper/README.md

 git clone https://github.com/EmirDuha/MINESWEEPERGAME.git

 Open the project:
-navigate the FORMSDENEME2 folder to find the .exe
+navigate the FORMSDENEME2 folder to find the FORMSDENEME2.exe

 Run the game!